suryakchoudhary/EOS/CLASS/Commands.md

 - ps -el | grep PPID : To check to whom this Parent Process ID belong to, And it belongs to Bash OR shell.
 And after changing the shell(command window) its PPID changes.

+- dmesg : To see segmentation fault.

+- vmmap : Tells where the binary(.o file) is getting stored.

 # Command For Creating Library